 Students submitting research papers will be selected for one of two types of presentations: Oral Presentation or Poster Presentation.

-If your research paper is one of the top selected, you will be invited to give an oral presentation at the TJSHS in front of an audience of your peers and UT faculty scientists who are serving as judges.
-Only those giving oral presentations will be eligible to receive scholarships.
+If your research paper is one of the top selected, you will be invited to give an oral presentation at the TJSHS in front of an audience of your peers and scientists who are serving as judges.
+Only those giving oral presentations will be eligible to receive scholarships at the regional level.

-The research presentation must not exceed twelve minutes and will be followed by a maximum six-minute question-and-answer period conducted by the moderators.
+The research presentation must not exceed 12 minutes and will be followed by a maximum 6-minute question-and-answer period conducted by the moderators.
 A session moderator will aid the student speaker in maintaining this schedule and in fielding questions from the audience and judges.
-The procedure for maintaining the time includes a ten-minute signal for the student, and finally a twelve-minute signal.
-At the twelve-minute point, the student speaker must stop the presentation even if he or she has not finished.
+The procedure for maintaining the time includes a 10-minute signal for the student, and finally a 12-minute signal.
+At the 12-minute point, the student speaker must stop the presentation even if he or she has not finished.

 Use of Audio Visuals

-RULE 2: The presenter must operate all audio-visual equipment during the presentation.
+- Rule 3: The student presenter must operate all presentation equipment during the presentation.
 Teachers will not be allowed to assist the students.
-Student speakers may have assistance in setting up the audio-visual equipment, but may not have any assistance once the presentation starts.
-Students should practice their presentations without the assistance of an audio-visual operator in case there are technical difficulties.
+Student speakers may have assistance in setting up their presentation, but may not have any assistance once the presentation starts.
+Students are recommended to practice their presentations in advance.

-RULE 3: Students may not have any written handouts on stage during their presentation.
+- Rule 4: Students may not have any written handouts during their presentation.
 Research apparatus may be used if it is integral to the presentation and only if the apparatus is handheld.

 Hints for the Oral Presentation